eMapR/LT-GEE/README.md

 4. Define the date range over which to generate annual composites.
 The format is (month-day) with two digits for both month and day.
 Note that if your study area is in the southern hemisphere and you want to include dates that cross the year boundary to capture the summer season, this is not possible yet - it is on our list!
 5. Select spectral indices and bands to view.
 You can select or or many.
 6. Optionally define a pixel coordinate set to view the time series of, alternatively you'll simply click on the map.
 Note that the coordinates are in units of latitude and longitude formated as decimal degrees (WGS 84  EPSG:4326).
 Also note that when you click a point on the map, the coordinates of the point will populate these entry boxes.
 7. Define the LandTrendr segmentation parameters.
+See the [LT Parameters](#ltparameters) section for definitions.
 8. Either click a location on the map or hit the *Submit* button.
 If you want to change anything about the run, but keep the coordinate that you clicked on, just make the changes and then hit the *Submit* button - the coordinates for the clicked location are saved to the pixel coordinates input boxes.

 Wait a minute or two and plots of source and LandTrendr-fitted time series data will appear for all the indices you selected.
 The next time you click a point or submit the inputs, any current plots will be cleared and the new set will be displayed.